-Perfo rmance outcomes Acceptable outcomes PO3 Noise amelioration features are incorporated in the development to mitigate impacts from road networks and such noise amelioration features are designed to minimise adverse impacts on visual amenity.
-No Acceptable Outcome specified.
+Performance outcomes Acceptable outcomes incorporated in the development to mitigate impacts from road networks and such noise amelioration features are designed to minimise adverse impacts on visual amenity.
 PO4 Rear lots only occur in exceptional circumstances where justified by the need to protect amenity or where the site's physical characteristics make this form of subdivision more practical.
 AO4.1 The development does not propose rear lots.
 Or AO4.2 If the development proposes rear lot access, the access handle is located and constructed to: (a) Minimise impacts on adjoining properties (b) Allow all weather practical access (c) Prevent erosion and sedimentation due to vehicle movements; (d) Minimise dust generation; and (e) Ensure stormwater flow is managed and discharged to a legal point.
 PO5 Secure access of adequate width and standard to accommodate emergency vehicles is provided to all rear lots.
 AO5.1 Where the access handle from the public road does not form part of the rear lot, the handle is protected by an access easement shown on the plan of survey.
 And AO5.2 The minimum width of access handles for land in each zone is as follows: (a) Rural Zone - 10m (b) Rural Residential, Township or Industry Zone - 6m (c) All other zones - 4m Duck Farm Sub-Artesian Area PO6 Development does not have an adverse impact on the capacity or water quality of the Duck Farm-Sub-Artesian Area.
-AO6.1 Development does not create additional lots in the Duck Farm Sub-Artesian Area or the Annan River Water Resource Catchment as shown on OM11 - Water Resource Overlay Map.
-Or AO6.2 Development wholly or partly within the Duck Farm Sub-Artesian Area or the Annan River Water Resource Catchment as shown on OM11 - Water Resource Overlay Map does not result in: (a) Additional groundwater extraction. (b) Infiltration of sewerage effluent or other contaminants.
-PO7 Public open space for recreation AO7.1 Public open space (or monetary PU/ purposes is provided in a manner which: payment) is provided in accordance with the Provision of Public Open Space Planning Scheme Policy.
+AO6.1 Development does not create additional lots in the Duck Farm Sub- Artesian Area or the Annan River Water Resource Catchment as shown on OM11 - Water Resource Overlay Map.
+Or AO6.2 Development wholly or partly within Butte the Duck Farm Sub-Artesian Area or the Annan River Water Resource Catchment as shown on OM11 - Water Resource Overlay Map does not result in: (a) Additional groundwater extraction. (b) Infiltration of sewerage effluent or other contaminants. c open space 407 4 D. I.E PO7 Public open space for recreation purposes is provided in a manner which: (a) Meets the recreation and leisure needs of the community; AO7.1 Public open space (or monetary payment) is provided in accordance with the Provision of Public Open Space Planning Scheme Policy.
+And